The Hebior Mammoth: A Journey Through Time

 From Mammoths to Whales

-Of course, as amazing as the Hebior Mammoth skull was, my collection eventually evolved.
-While I sometimes catch myself wishing we still had that mammoth on display, I’ve found something even bigger to share with kids today: a life-sized whale.
+Of course, as amazing as the Hebior Mammoth skull was, my work eventually evolved.
+While I sometimes catch myself wishing we still had that mammoth on display, I've found something even bigger to share with kids today: a 56-foot life-size inflatable gray whale that visits schools and libraries across Wisconsin.

 Visiting the Hebior Mammoth Today